PSLeon24/CEM_Community/README.md

 ## Meeting records
 - 2023/10/13: We have decided a project subject to develop a community homepage about our major.
 Because There is little communication although they are same major at our college.
 - 2023/10/31: We have wrote usecase diagram after we collect requirements, extracted components and decided categories.
 - 2023/11/07: We shared our UI/UX feedback and drew a ER-Diagram.
-We will implement frontend using UI design.
+We plan to implement the frontend based on the UI design document.

 ## Work records for each members
 #### Yeong-Min Ko